EOSC-synergy/eosc-perf/service_backend/docs/source/advanced/json-filters.rst

 results information impedes the design of specific requests, the amount of options available are just infinite.

-As the usage of conventional quieries is not suittable to limit the results of the search inside json fields, EOSC Performance proposes a customisable filter argument which can be configured to filter the results directly into the database following some rules.
+As the usage of conventional queries is not suitable to limit the results of the search inside json fields, EOSC Performance proposes a customizable filter argument which can be configured to filter the results directly into the database following some rules.

 Filters are composed by 3 arguments separated by spaces ('%20' on